roberto-buratti/Tiko.Energy/README.md

 - `pages`.
 It contains all the pages (i.e. the containers) used by the app.
 In our case, just `HomePage`.
 - `widgets`.
 It contains all the generic views used by the pages.
 In our case we have:

-  - `AppBar`.
-The app bar widget
+  - `AppBar` The app bar widget
-  - `LoginView`.
-The Login/Register widget shown modally
+  - `LoginView` The Login/Register widget shown modally
-  - `TodoView`.
-The widget responsible for the editing
+  - `TodoView` The widget responsible for the editing
-  - `TodoCard`.
-The widget responsible for displaying the todo details into the list
+  - `TodoCard` The widget responsible for displaying the todo details into the list

 This structure is very easy because the application is very simple.
 Normally, in real-life projects, I use to have a `scenes` folder and a number of sub-folders, one for each use-case.